 The UK data is being shared today in partnership with Women’s Sport Trust and England Hockey.
 A global Nielsen study is set to launch this summer, which will provide essential insight for commercial investment in women’s sport.

-Access the insight here.
+Download the insight below.